kgeographer/oi/README.md

 ##The Orbis Initiative

-Please see [this blog post](http://kgeographer.com/the-orbis-initiative-a-pelagios-for-networks/) until I can make a proper README
+Please see [this blog post](http://kgeographer.com/the-orbis-initiative-a-pelagios-for-networks/) until I can make a proper README.
+[**Topotime**](https://github.com/kgeographer/topotime) is an experimental GeoJSON extension work-in-progress; examples in that repo and here are not closely coordinated with these (yet).

 #### Example Topotime data files/maps (in progress)
 ##### *_Bag of Features approach_*